kebaldwi/DNAC-TEMPLATES/README.md

 * [Day N Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB3-DayN-Template/) - This lab will dive into Day N template constructs and use cases
 * [Composite Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB4-Composite-Template/) - This lab will explore how to build a composite template on DNA Center.
 * [Application Policys](./LAB5-Application-Policy/README.md#Application) - This lab will explain Application Policys in DNAC and their use
-* [Telemetry](./LAB6-Telemetry-Enablement/README.md#Telemetry) - This section will explain how to deploy Telemetry for assurance
+* [Telemetry](./LAB6-Telemetry-Enablement/README.md#Telemetry) - This lab will explain how to deploy Telemetry for assurance

 ## DCLOUD as a LAB
 ### Overview